” Web design is a plan for arranging elements in such a way as best to accomplish a particular purpose. – Charles Eames”Click to tweet

 Good Web Design Makes a Product Useful

-Good web design emphasizes the usefulness of a product while disregarding anything that could detract from it.
+Good website design emphasizes the usefulness of a product while disregarding anything that could detract from it.

 Does your website make it clear to the reader the value that they can get from your products and services?
 Are the benefits of what you have to offer clear?
 Or is it simply a list of products or services, with a list of features and specifications and a price tag, with no description of how your potential customers can benefit from it?